 Your dog might be underweight not because they’re a picky eater or are not getting fed enough, but because there’s a separate health issue going on that’s affecting their body.

 Your dog’s appetite is a factor as well.
-Sometimes dogs that have typically healthy appetites appear too skinny because of an underlying medical issue like intestinal parasites, diabetes, liver disease, or a hormonal imbalance caused by thyroid problems.
+Sometimes dogs that have typically healthy appetites appear too skinny because of an underlying health issue.

 According to Banfield Pet Hospitals, other causes of a dog’s sudden body weight change include: